grommet/grommet-todo/README.md

 # Grommet Example App: grommet-todo

 ## Demo
-[Live demo](http://todo.grommet.io/) is the obligitory ToDo application based on Grommet
+[Live demo](http://todo.grommet.io/) is the obligatory ToDo application based on Grommet

 ## How To
 This app demonstrates the todo application by using [Modular Grommet](http://grommet.io/docs/documentation/modular-grommet).